DKorchuganov/classicaplus-hugo/README.md

 ### Places

-All places for events like concert halls etc should be described in data files in `data/places` folder.
+Any place for events like a concert hall etc should be described in a data file in `data/places` folder.
 There are no content files for places at the moment, but they might be added in the future.

 #### Place data file